axiom-crypto/worldcoin-aggregation/standalone_circuit/README.md

 ### Scheduler

 The scheduler provides the highest level API for interacting with the backend.
 It receives the request for an entire proving workload, whose final output is the serialized bytes of a SNARK proof proving `MAX_NUM_CLAIMS` WLD grant claims.
-To acheive this, the scheduler must schedule proving tasks according to a computation DAG, namely the aggregation tree structure depicted in [Batch WorldID Verification Circuits](#batch-worldid-verification-circuits).
+To achieve this, the scheduler must schedule proving tasks according to a computation DAG, namely the aggregation tree structure depicted in [Batch WorldID Verification Circuits](#batch-worldid-verification-circuits).

 We provide two implementations of the scheduler: